10 gin & tonics with a twist

-When served correctly, gin and tonic sounds, looks, smells and tastes irresistible.
+When served correctly, gin & tonic sounds, looks, smells and tastes irresistible.
 But, if you want to take it to another level, the magnificent blueprint can be adapted easily.
-These ten simple serving suggestions use liqueur and fresh ingredients to complement the spirit and mixer combination.
+These 10 simple serving suggestions use liqueur and fresh ingredients to complement the spirit and mixer combination.

 Unveil the simplicity of elegance with our gin and tonic ingredients, the key to crafting timeless, refreshing drinks, we recommend a 50ml serving of gin (if other spirit is added, decrease the amount of gin appropriately) and a 100ml serving of tonic water.
 This is 1:2 parts in cocktail terms.
 Use a nice long glass or even better, a large Spanish-style copa glass with a stem and a big mouth (any decent wine glasses will work for this).
 Fill the glass right to the top with some good quality ice and use straws if you wish.
 All tonic should be Indian tonic unless stated otherwise.

 Take a herbal gin and pour a tablespoon of elderflower liqueur in.
-Add equal parts tonic water and Champagne, garnish with a slapped sage leaf or two and a lemon wedge to create the perfect gin and tonic drink.
+Add equal parts tonic water and champagne, garnish with a slapped sage leaf or two and a lemon wedge to create the perfect gin and tonic drink.

 Use a gin with fresh cucumber notes and pair with an elderflower flavoured tonic then garnish with long ribbons of cucumber and a sprig of mint.